fsprojects/TestDynamo/README.md

  * [Cloud Formation Templates](#cloud-formation-templates) can be consumed to to initialize databases and global databases
  * [Locking and atomic transactions](#locking-and-atomic-transactions)
  * [Transact write ClientRequestToken](#transact-write-clientrequesttoken)
+ * [Recorders](#recorders) can be used to record the activity on a client which can be asserted on later
  * [Interceptors](#interceptors) can be used to modify the functionality of the database, either to add more traditional mocking or to polyfill unsupported features
  * [Logging](#logging) can be configured at the database level or the `AmazonDynamoDBClient` level